MarcoMontez/house_price_predictor/README.md

 ### Bonus Objectives
-Implement a rest api to receive a json folder with the house features and returns the prices Have descriptive statistics of the used data
+Implement a rest api to receive a json folder with the house features and returns the prices Have descriptive statistics of the used data.
+Such as average price by region or by house type (T1/t2)